 Dr Alison Morgan MBBS, PhD, Director

-Associate Professor Alison Morgan has over 25 years’ experience in global health research and practice with a focus on maternal and newborn health.
+Alison has over 30 years’ experience in global health research and practice with a focus on maternal and newborn health and is currently a Senior Health Specialist at the World Bank Global Financing Facility in Washington DC.
+Prior to that she headed the Maternal, Sexual and Reproductive Health Unit at the Nossal Institute for Global Health, University of Melbourne.
 Alison has a PhD in health systems planning for maternal and newborn care.
-She currently co-chairs the WHO advisory group Mother and Newborn Information for Tracking Outcomes and Results (MoNITOR).
-Alison has worked on maternal health programs in Bangladesh, Nepal, China (Tibet Autonomous Region), India, Sri Lanka, Indonesia, Cambodia, Vietnam, DPRK, Kenya, Tonga, UK and Ethiopia.
+She has undertaken consultancies for WHO, UNICEF, DFAT (AusAID), and many international nongovernment organisations and private foundations and was a founding co-chair of the WHO advisory group Mother and Newborn Information for Tracking Outcomes and Results (MoNITOR).
 Alison is Dr Catherine Hamlin’s niece.
 She first visited the Addis Ababa Fistula Hospital as a medical student in 1982, and her career has been significantly influenced by the example of her aunt.

 Dr David Knox MB BS MRCOG FRANZCOG, Director